Where Everything Fights Everything

 You can actually purchase IKEA furniture, whereas Superman remains stubbornly non-transactional.

-Cultural impact superman Wins
+Cultural impact Superman Wins

 IKEA Furniture